isomerpages/govtech-stp/_rgl-indonesia/00a-rgl-indon-requirements.md

 </thead>
   <tr>
     <td rowspan="1" style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Pre-departure COVID-19 Polymerase Chain Reaction (PCR) Test</b></td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;"><b><u>The information provided in this section is for reference only.
-Prior to making travel arrangements, travelers are advised to consult the latest entry and other requirements issued by the Indonesian authorities.</u></b>
+Prior to making travel arrangements, travellers are advised to consult the latest entry and other requirements issued by the Indonesian authorities.</u></b>
       <p style="font-size:16px; margin-top:10px; margin-bottom:0px;"><b>RGL travellers who are returning to Indonesia from Singapore are required to undergo a PCR test within 72 hours before departure from Singapore.</b></p>
       <p style="font-size:16px; margin-top:10px; margin-bottom:0px;">Please refer <a href="/health/covid19-tets/pre-departure-test">here</a> for the list of clinics that can perform pre-departure COVID-19 PCR tests and details on the procedure to book an appointment.
 Testing for RGL travel can only be carried out at the clinics in the attached list .</p>
       <p style="font-size:16px; margin-top:0px; margin-bottom:0px;">RGL returnees who have a valid certificate of negative PCR test result in Singapore will not be required to undergo a PCR test upon arrival in Indonesia.
 The returnees are still required to self-quarantine for 14 days before they can return to activities.  </p><p style="font-size:16px; margin-top:0px; margin-bottom:0px;">RGL returnees who do not have a valid certificate of negative PCR test result in Singapore upon arrival in Indonesia will be quarantined and tested for COVID-19 (via a PCR test) at designated quarantine facilities in Indonesia. </p>